POLL-As euro zone recession deepens, ECB to scale up bond buying next month

 "It is a way to reach a broader segment of corporates – a segment that may increase in size now that the ECB recognises the impact of the pandemic will stretch into the medium-term."

-But this could open the ECB up to even more criticism when it is already dealing with a German Constitutional Court ruling that the central bank would have to prove its bond-buying programme was necessary and proportional.
+But this could expose the ECB to even more criticism when it is already dealing with a German Constitutional Court ruling that the central bank would have to prove its bond-buying programme was necessary and proportional.

 Over 75% of respondents who answered an additional question - 22 of 29 - said that ruling would not have a long-term impact on the way the ECB sets policy.